hashgraph/hedera-local-node/README.md

             --balance to set starting hbar balance of the created accounts.
             --async to enable or disable asynchronous creation of accounts.
             --b or --blocklist to enable or disable account blocklisting.
-Depending on how many private keys are blocklisted, this will affect the generated on startup accounts. stop - Stops the local hedera network and delete all the existing data. restart - Restart the local hedera network. generate-accounts <n> - Generates N accounts, default 10.
+Depending on how many private keys are blocklisted, this will affect the generated on startup accounts.
+            --enable-debug  Enable or disable debugging of the local node [boolean] [default: false] stop - Stops the local hedera network and delete all the existing data. restart - Restart the local hedera network. generate-accounts <n> - Generates N accounts, default 10.